Clinical Research Trials for Cancer in Brevard County

 There are four different types of clinical trials, which include:

-• Treatment trials: Testing new drugs, medical procedures, or combinations of treatments.
-Most of the clinical research trials available to patients at Cancer Care Centers of Brevard are in this category.
+Treatment trials: Testing new drugs, medical procedures, or combinations of treatments.
+Most clinical research trials available to patients at Cancer Care Centers of Brevard are in this category.

-• Prevention trials: Looking at cancer risk and ways to reduce that risk by either doing something (called action studies) like making lifestyle changes, or by taking something (called agent studies) such as medicines, vitamins, or minerals.
+Prevention trials: Looking at cancer risk and ways to reduce that risk by doing something (called action studies) like making lifestyle changes or taking something (called agent studies) such as medicines, vitamins, or minerals.

-• Quality of life trials: Exploring ways to improve comfort and quality of life for cancer patients.
+Quality of life trials: Exploring ways to improve cancer patients' comfort and quality of life.

 For more information, contact a clinical research nurse at one of the Cancer Care Centers of Brevard locations below.